 People who lead unhealthy lifestyles are also at a greater risk of developing mental health issues, as well as those who do not have a social or familial support network and those who smoke tobacco products.

 Also, it is helpful to change eating habits.
-Consuming more high-fat, high-sugar and high-carbohydrate foods works with job stress to inflict greater damage.
+Consuming more high-fat, high-sugar, and high-carbohydrate foods work with job stress to inflict greater damage.
 Eating more fruits and vegetables in as close to their natural form as possible is extremely beneficial.
 It is important to note that over-cooking and over-processing foods can reduce the food’s health benefits.